 The human; rather, Fleur, offered no apology, and merely shrugged her shoulders.
 "You really should warm up to me, you know," she said, "After all, you're gonna be stuck with me for a while."

 "The treasure...isn't that far..."
 She started lamely, but a look in Fleur's eyes told her this isn't what she meant.
 No, that smug grin and green eyes that held such an odd glint, as if she were informing Lightning of some great secret.

 "That gold isn't of any concern to me; just a key to the real treasure," she said, voice low.
 "And you aren't going anywhere until I've reached her."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RanaliWrite a Review